opensha/ucerf3-etas-launcher/doc/configuring_simulations.md

 USAGE: `u3etas_comcat_event_config_builder.sh [options] --num-simulations <num> --event-id <event-id>`

 This script is used to generate JSON configuration files which are specific to a ComCat event.
 The only required arguments are the number of simulations (`--num-simulations <num>`) and the ComCat event ID (`--event-id <event-id>`, e.g. `--event-id ci38457511`).
 If `--output-dir <path>` has not been supplied, it assumes the the `$ETAS_SIM_DIR` environmental variable has been set and creates a sub-directory of `$ETAS_SIM_DIR`.
 Commonly used options specific to ComCat events are summarized below, but all of the [common](#common-options) and [HPC](#hpc-options) also apply.
 You can also run the command without any arguments to see details on all options.
+The order of finite fault surfaces matters, and options given first have highest priority.
+So if, for example, you want to prefer ShakeMap over Inverted Surfaces, give the ShakeMap option first.

 Note that accessing ComCat occasionally failes, and retrying immediate usually works.
 Input plots of the spatial distribution of input ruptures, distances to UCERF3 fault sections and polygons will be written to the `config_input_plots` subdirectory of the output directory.